Legal updates

 AGA Rangemaster Group Ltd v.
 UK Innovations Group Ltd

 On 15 December 2025, the Court of Appeal delivered a decision in the case of AGA Rangemaster Group Ltd v.
-UK Innovations Group Ltd (UKGI), and another concerning the sale of genuine but modified goods (refurbished or pre-used).
+UK Innovations Group Ltd (UKIG), and another concerning the sale of genuine but modified goods (refurbished or pre-used).

 The dispute arose after UKIG began taking second-hand fossil-fuel AGA cookers and converted them to run on electricity, incorporating UKIG’s own control panel in place of the AGA control panel, and retaining AGA branding.
 On its website, UKIG referred to the goods with terms like ‘an eControl AGA’, and in a range of ‘AGA colours’.
+AGA brought proceedings, alleging trademark infringement and copyright infringement of its design drawing for its control panel.

-The Court of Appeal concluded that UKIG’s presentation of the goods gave a false impression of a commercial connection between AGA and UKIG (which UKIG should have done more to actively dispel), but that UKIG’s control panel did not infringe AGA’s copyright in its design drawing because UKIG did not reproduce the drawing itself - but rather created an object based on the drawing.
+The Court of Appeal concluded that UKIG’s presentation of the goods gave a false impression of a commercial connection between AGA and UKIG (which UKIG should have done more to dispel), but that UKIG’s control panel did not infringe AGA’s copyright in its design drawing because UKIG did not reproduce the drawing itself – but rather created an object based on the drawing.

 How could it impact your business?